KevinAst/ReactShoppingCart/README.md

 - 215-216-testing: Introduction to unit testing using Karma, Mocha, and Expect
 - 220-item-details: Added support for "show item details" in our app
 - 226-inline-detail: Display details inline
-- 230-catalog-filter - Provide a category filter in our Catalog display
+- 230-catalog-filter: Provide a category filter in our Catalog display
+- 240-catalog-buy-buttons: Provide "buy" button basics

 ## Jeff's Notes: